quiknode-labs/written-assignment-quickcache/README.md

 We're using the Etherscan API for that and we placed a thin cache in front of it to avoid making unnecessary calls.

-This cache needs to be highly available, fast and reliable since it needs to be accessed concurrenty from multiple workers and in a distributed fashion.
+This cache needs to be highly available, fast and reliable since it needs to be accessed concurrently from multiple workers and in a distributed fashion.

 One of your colleagues prototyped this yesterday and we are planning to operationalize and ship it